Elycin/AtomicScheduler/README.md

 ### Contributing / Building Drivers
 If you would like to add support for a medium that can interface with the scheduler, please extend the `IAtomicDriver` interface and make a pull request.

+### License
+This project is MIT Licensed.
+Feel free to do whatever with it as you please.